kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 1. User types `kubectl explain pods`
 2. kubectl resolves 'pods' to GVR core v1 pods using cluster discovery information
-3. kubectl attempts to fetches `/openapi/v3` which indexes where to find specs for each GV
+3. kubectl attempts to fetch `/openapi/v3`, which indexes where to find specs for each GV
 4. If failure and fallback to v2 is allowed, falls back to Step #3 of the "Current High-level Approach".
 5. Otherwise, kubectl fetches OpenAPIV3 path for GV: `/openapi/v3/<group>/<version>`
 6. kubectl parses the result as map[string]any